Comment on page

 In technical terms, this feature allows Builder admin users to create sets of credentials, specifically 'OAuth Client Credentials' to access Enate & call APIs.
 Enate uses OAuth2.0 (Open Authorization) for token-based authentication and authorization.
 For more information on OAuth2.0, please refer to this link https://oauth.net/2/.

 The approach is as follows:

-- 1.Use Enate to create an application Credential record (a specific 'ClientID & SecretKey' record, which is effectively a username & password).
+- 1.An Enate user logs into Builder and creates an application Credential record (a specific 'ClientID & SecretKey' record, which is effectively a username & password).

 - 3.Ensure this Token is included in each API call which is made into the Enate system.

 The integration approach uses a type of tokens called 'Bearer Tokens' to access the Enate APIs.
 These Bearer tokens use HTTPS security, and the request is not signed or encrypted: possession of the bearer token is considered authentication.
 For more about OAuth 2.0 access tokens, refer to this link https://oauth.net/2/access-tokens/.

 Note that the bearer token will expire if it is not used to make an API call for the length of time set in the 'Idle Session Timeout' setting in the General Settings section of Enate Manager.

 If the bearer token does expire, the application credentials can be re-authenticated by using the '/OAuth/Token' Enate API to generate a new bearer token.

 Additionally, any changes made to a user's roles (i.e. if a user gets assigned a new role or they are removed from a role) will cause the bearer token to expire.

 If a bearer token does expire, the application credentials can be re-authenticated by using the '/OAuth/Token' Enate API to generate a new bearer token.
 Note that revoked roles will not get assigned to a new bearer token.